cumc/xqtl-data/descriptor/qtl/.ipynb_checkpoints/ROSMAP_AC_expression_qtl-checkpoint.md

-# ROSMAP AC alternative splicing QTL
+# ROSMAP AC gene expression QTL

-Religious Orders Study (ROS) or the Rush Memory and Aging Project (MAP) AC alternative splicing.
+Religious Orders Study (ROS) or the Rush Memory and Aging Project (MAP) AC gene expression.

 Please refer to [this document](../study_info/ROSMAP.md) for an overview of the ROSMAP project.